tmbuza/imap-essential-software/docs/00-preface.md

 In the world of microbiome data analysis, a strong foundation begins with the installation of essential tools to ensure a smooth and efficient workflow.
 The required software includes:

-## Environment and Package Management System
+## Project Environment and Package Management System
 Establish a robust computational environment using our toolkit, providing essential tools for managing packages and dependencies.

 ## Workflow Management System